apostrophecms/apostrophe-documentation/tutorials/core-concepts/06-modules/02-nested-module-folders.md

 {% endcode-tabs %}

-And then we can implement those modules in their own sub-subdirectories:
+And then you can implement those modules in their own sub-subdirectories:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/products/products/index.js" %}